-- Blend the oats in a high power blender for 20 seconds until a flour forms.
-Stir them briefly with a wooden utensil to loosen them up (and to make sure they aren't tightly packed in the bottom of the blender!).
+- While this is happening, blend the oats in a high power blender for 20 seconds until a flour forms.
+Stir them briefly to loosen them up (and to make sure they aren't tightly packed in the bottom of the blender!).

 - Add in the banana and milk (and any other optional add-ins you like) and blend for another 20 seconds on high, until the mixture is smooth and lump-free.
-The mixture should be quite thick at this point.
+It should be quite thick at this point.

-- Using kitchen towel, thoroughly coat all cooking surfaces of the waffle iron with your chosen oil to help avoid sticking.
-This part is important!
+- Using kitchen towel or an oil spray, thoroughly coat all cooking surfaces of the waffle iron with your chosen oil to help avoid sticking.

-- When the waffle iron is ready (refer to manufacturer's instructions), spoon half the mixture evenly into the iron, ensuring it spreads across the bottom surface.
+- When the waffle iron is at cooking temperature, spoon half the mixture evenly into the iron, ensuring it spreads across the bottom surface.
 Close the lid and leave to cook for 7 minutes (until the steam coming out reduces).

 - Open the iron, and leave for 20 seconds (this will help avoid sticking) before gently removing the waffle with a flat knife.
-If your waffle is still sticking to the iron, you probably need to use more oil!
+(If your waffle is still sticking to the iron, you probably need to use a little more oil next time!)

-- Repeat the process for the second waffle (remembering to re-oil the iron first), and store the first on a plate in a warm oven until ready to eat.
+- Repeat the process for the second waffle, and store the first on a plate in a warm oven until ready to eat.

-- Top the oatmeal waffles with maple syrup, coconut cream, yoghurt, bananas, berries, cacao and/or cinnamon, or get creative and use your own favourite toppings.
+- Top the oatmeal waffles with maple syrup, coconut cream, yoghurt, bananas, berries, cacao and/or cinnamon.
 Enjoy!